opendilab/LightZero/zoo/pooltool/README.md

 # Billiards RL

-Welcome to the documentation for billiards simulation within the LightZero framework. jBilliards offers an intriguing learning environment for reinforcement learning due to its continuous action space, turn-based play, and the need for long-term planning and strategy formulation.
+Welcome to the documentation for billiards simulation within the LightZero framework.
+Billiards offers an intriguing learning environment for reinforcement learning due to its continuous action space, turn-based play, and the need for long-term planning and strategy formulation.

 ## Pooltool